grafana/loki/docs/sources/send-data/fluentbit/community-plugin.md

 The labels extracted will be `{team="x-men", container="promtail", pod="promtail-xxx", namespace="prod"}`.

-If you don't want the `kubernetes` and `HOSTNAME` fields to appear in the log line you can use the `RemoveKeys` configuration field. (for example, `RemoveKeys kubernetes,HOSTNAME`).
+If you don't want the `kubernetes` and `HOSTNAME` fields to appear in the log line you can use the `RemoveKeys` configuration field.
+For example, `RemoveKeys kubernetes,HOSTNAME`.

 ### Buffering

-Buffering refers to the ability to store the records somewhere, and while they are processed and delivered, still be able to store more.
+Buffering refers to the ability to store the records somewhere, and while they are processed and delivered, still be able to continue storing more records.
 The Loki output plugin can be blocked by the Loki client because of its design:

 - If the BatchSize is over the limit, the output plugin pauses receiving new records until the pending batch is successfully sent to the server
 - If the Loki server is unreachable (retry 429s, 500s and connection-level errors), the output plugin blocks new records until the Loki server is available again, and the pending batch is successfully sent to the server or as long as the maximum number of attempts has been reached within configured back-off mechanism